-Both El Arenal and Magaluf are areas you should avoid if you are looking for an authentic mallorcean experience.
-Both places are packed with British and German tourists that come for the typical "party vacation" that Mallorca sadly is mostly known for even though its has so much more to offer.
+Both El Arenal and Magaluf are areas you should avoid if you are looking for an authentic Mallorcean experience.
+Both places are packed with British and German tourists that come for the typical "party vacation" that Mallorca sadly is mostly known for even though it has so much more to offer.

 Port d'Antratx is the perfect place if you want to still be close to Palma while staying in a small town with a beautiful harbor.
-I also like the north-east corner of the island as there is less touristic infrastructure (i.e. big hotel structures, packed beaches, etc.) but you'll have to drive a little longer to get to different sights and special locations on the island.
+I also like the northeast corner of the island as there is less tourist infrastructure (i.e. big hotel structures, packed beaches, etc.) but you'll have to drive a little longer to get to different sights and special locations on the island.